firoagni/ai-development-tutorials/ai_solution_building_guide.md

 So even with temperature set to 0, you might see occasional variations.
 They're rarer and smaller than with higher temperatures, but they exist.

-**Major LLM providers are explicit about this:**

-- **OpenAI** [states that their API can only be “mostly deterministic”](https://platform.openai.com/docs/advanced-usage#reproducible-outputs) irrespective of the value of the temperature parameter.
+- **OpenAI** [states that their API can only be “mostly deterministic” irrespective of the value of the temperature parameter](https://platform.openai.com/docs/advanced-usage#reproducible-outputs).
 They’ve added a [seed parameter](https://cookbook.openai.com/examples/reproducible_outputs_with_the_seed_parameter) that improves reproducibility but still doesn’t guarantee identical outputs due to system updates and load balancing across different hardware.
 It’s a “best effort” kind of situation.

 - **Anthropic** [documentation](https://docs.claude.com/en/api/messages) mentions: “Note that even with temperature of 0.0, the results will not be fully deterministic.”

-- **Google (Vertex AI/Gemini)** [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/inference) states: “A temperature of 0 means that the highest probability tokens are always selected.
+- **Google (Vertex AI/Gemini)** [documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/inference): “A temperature of 0 means that the highest probability tokens are always selected.
 In this case, responses for a given prompt are mostly deterministic, **but a small amount of variation is still possible.**”

-**Why nobody's fixing this:**
-- **Performance Tradeoffs:** Deterministic operations are [often 2-5x slower](https://proceedings.mlsys.org/paper_files/paper/2022/file/427e0e886ebf87538afdf0badb805b7f-Paper.pdf) than their optimized non-deterministic counterparts.
-When you’re serving millions of requests, that matters.
-- **Infrastructure Complexity:** Ensuring identical hardware/software states across distributed systems is like herding cats—if the cats were quantum particles that exist in multiple states simultaneously.
-- **Limited Demand:** Think about this: most use cases can tolerate minor variations in output.
-The folks who really need determinism are a minority, relatively speaking.
-- **Model Updates:** Providers regularly update models and infrastructure.
-Even if they could guarantee determinism today, tomorrow’s model update would break it.

 ### Workarounds for the Desperate